Kevin Betsy

-Kevin Eddie Lewis Betsy (born 20 March 1978) is a football coach and former professional footballer.
+Kevin Eddie Lewis Betsy (born 20 March 1978) is a football coach and a former professional footballer having played at the Championship level, briefly in the Premier League, and for the Seychelles national team.
+Betsy is currently the first team development coach at championship club Queens Park Rangers.

-He started his career with Woking but went on to make a name for himself with Fulham where he became part of the squad that earned promotions in 1999 and 2001 that made the club a Premier League team.
+Betsy started his career with Woking but went on to make a name for himself with Fulham as part of the squad that earned promotion to the Premier League.
 He made one appearance in the top tier of English football, becoming the first Seychellois player to play in the Premier League.
 He then also spent time on loan with AFC Bournemouth, Hull City, and Barnsley before joining the latter on a permanent deal in 2002.
-Betsy made 94 league appearances, scoring 15 goals in a two-year period with the Tykes before moving to Hartlepool United.
-His time with Pool was short and he moved on to Oldham Athletic and then Wycombe Wanderers.

-In 2007, he signed for Bristol City and whilst there spent loan spells with Yeovil Town and Walsall.
+Betsy made 94 league appearances, scoring 15 goals in a two-year period with the Barnsley Tykes before moving to Hartlepool United, Oldham Athletic and then Wycombe Wanderers.
+In 2007, Betsy signed for Bristol City and whilst there spent loan spells with Yeovil Town and Walsall.
 A year after signing for City he moved on again to Southend United before returning to Wycombe following a loan spell.
 In 2012, he re-signed for Woking.

-Despite being born in England, Betsy qualified to represent the Seychelles through his grandparents and earned his first cap in 2011.
+Born in England, Betsy qualified to represent the Seychelles through his grandparents.
+He played for the Seychelles national team, earning his first cap in 2011.

 Following a move into coaching, Betsy worked as a coach for the England U16 team, later taking up similar roles with the U17 and U18 teams.
 He later spent a season as U23 coach of Arsenal before managing Crawley Town briefly in 2022.
+In June 2023, Betsy was announced as assistant head coach at Cambridge United, spending a year there before joining Queens Park Rangers as first team development coach in July 2024.